 To strengthen AHO’s position as an excellent, internationally orientated specialized university college within architecture, industrial design, urbanism and landscape architecture.
 To produce excellent and internationally competitive master’s candidates and research results within our disciplines.
 To be a nationally and internationally recognized center for academic development and innovation within our disciplines.

-AHO is an internationally oriented institution with 60 formalized cooperation agreements on student mobility with universities in 5 continents.
+AHO is an internationally oriented institution with approximately 60 formalized cooperation agreements on student mobility with universities in 5 continents.
 Students may participate in exchange through Erasmus, Nordplus and independent bilateral agreements.
 In addition we recruit international degree seeking students directly into the master’s level (4th year) of our master’s programmes.
 At master’s level approximately 1/3 of the student population are internationals.
 All courses at master’s level (4th and 5th year) are taught in English.
 The institutional agreements also comprise other forms of cooperation like research projects, research staff mobility, excursions and joint courses.
 AHO continues its active membership and participation in Cumulus, EAAE (where AHO professor Per Olaf Fjeld has held presidency), and the Nordic networks Cirrus and Nordic (where AHO held precidency 2004-2008).
 In addition to the Nordic networks and European partners, AHO put a special strategic emphasis on China, East Africa and the circumpolar region.
 AHO organizes four research centres with an international profile.

 AHO strives to be a national center of knowledge within the disciplines of architecture, industrial design, urbanism and landscape architecture, and to be recognized as such both by the professions and by the general public.
 AHO strives to achieve excellent research results, and good results within innovation and in the development of the disciplines in collaboration with partners in the industry.